-- Area Chart: This is used to graphically represent the quantitative data.
+- Area Chart: Used to represent the quantitative data graphically.

-- Discrete Area Chart: Use this to create a discrete area chart for quantitative data.
+- Discrete Area: Used to create a discrete area graph for quantitative data.

-- Dual Combination Chart: Helps you to compare one Measure against Other measures.
+- Dual Combination: Helps you to compare one Measure against Other measures.

-- Histograms: Visualize the statistical information in user specified range.
+- Histograms: Visualize the statistical information in the user-specified range.

-- Box and Whisker Plots: Use this Box and whisker plot to graphically visualizing numeric data by grouping specific data.
+- Box and Whisker Plots: Use this Box and whisker plot to graphically visualize numeric data by grouping specific data.

-- Gantt Chart: To visualize the duration of an event or activity.
+- Gantt: Visualize the duration of an event or activity.

-- Bullet Graph: Use this chart for displaying three dimensional data.
+- Bullet Graph: Use this Tableau chart for displaying three-dimensional data.

-- Packed Bubbles Chart: This chart will display the data in bubbles
+- Packed Bubbles Graph: Displays the data in bubbles